viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     :::image type="content" source="./images/mcc-isp-use-bgp.png" alt-text="Screenshot of the Cache Node Configuration page with the Prefix Source set to Use BGP.":::

-1. If there are no errors, go to the next section to verify the MCC server.
+1. If there are no errors, go to the next section to verify the Connected Cache server.

     If there are errors: